dexie/dexie-website/docs/Collection/Collection.until().md

 ### Remarks

-Works similary to [limit()](/docs/Collection/Collection.limit()) but rather than specifying a number, you specify a filter function to execute on each item and when it returns true, the iteration will stop.
+Works similar to [limit()](/docs/Collection/Collection.limit()) but rather than specifying a number, you specify a filter function to execute on each item and when it returns true, the iteration will stop.

 ### Sample